conroy-rodrigues/EnvironmentSetup/README.md

-# EnvironmentSetup
+## Environment Setup

-This repository contains scripts that would be handy to restore a development environment
+This repository contains powershell script that would be handy to setuup the environment on the development enviroment

+### Repostitory Structure

+All the script should be added in the folders that its targeting example: all scripts to Penguin should be added to the Penguin Folder